Loading...

 ADA/DDA cable protectors, for example, incorporate ramps with a more gradual rise than other cable protector ramps.
 This feature allows employees with disabilities, including those who use wheelchairs, canes, and walkers, to cross over cables and hoses more easily.

-If you’re going to be laying cables, cords, or larger diameter conduits such as hoses where they are in danger of encountering large vehicles like cars and trucks, you want to invest in heavy-duty cable protectors.
+If cables, cords, or large-diameter conduits must cross areas exposed to vehicle traffic, including cars, delivery trucks, or heavy equipment, heavy-duty cable protectors are required.
 They’re designed for long-term use, and can resist wear and tear in demanding environments with uncontrolled vehicle access.

 Heavy-duty cable covers withstand heavy vehicle trafficHeavy-duty cable covers withstand heavy vehicle traffic